verrazzano/docs/content/en/docs/customize/opensearch.md

    },
    "dest" : {
       "index" : "verrazzano-application-myapp",
-      "op_type": "create"
+      "op_type" : "create"
    }
 }
 ```
 {{< /clipboard >}}

-Under source, lists all the previous indices that were created based on the default index template.
+Under source, list all the previous indices that were created based on the default index template.
 After reindexing is complete, [Refresh the index pattern](#refresh-the-index-pattern) again.
 For more information, see [Reindex data](https://opensearch.org/docs/latest/im-plugin/reindex-data/) in the OpenSearch documentation.

 ## Install OpenSearch and OpenSearch Dashboards plug-ins
 Verrazzano supports OpenSearch and OpenSearch Dashboard plug-in installation by providing plug-ins in the Verrazzano custom resource.